legrosmanu/zikstock-songbook/README.md

 ### zikresources

-A zikresource is a Web resource (based on a Web link) saved and used in zikstock.
+A zikresource is a Web resource (based on a Web link) saved and used in spot4zik.
 It looks like:

 ```json